Tear Trough Filler in London & UK

 Tear trough filler Vs lower blepharoplasty

-Tear trough filler despite its great effectiveness for mild to moderate degrees of hollowness.
-It is not ideal for those with more severe degrees of tear trough deformity.
-In these cases, a surgical lower blepharoplasty may be more appropriate.
-The lower blepharoplasty is particularly effective for patients with significant soft tissue laxity of the lower eyelids and/or the lower eyelid muscles.
-The presence of festoons is also an indication for a lower blepharoplasty.
-Festoons are well defined pouches of skin that protrude in the cheek area underneath the lower eyelid and are related to the ageing process.
+Tear trough filler, despite its great effectiveness for mild to moderate degrees of hollowness, is not ideal for those with more severe degrees of tear trough deformity.
+In these cases, a surgical lower blepharoplasty or eye bag removal procedure may be more appropriate.
+Lower blepharoplasty is particularly effective for patients with significant soft tissue laxity of the lower eyelids and/or the lower eyelid muscles.
+The presence of festoons is also an indication for lower blepharoplasty.
+Festoons are well-defined pouches of skin that protrude in the cheek area underneath the lower eyelid and are related to the ageing process.
+The use of tear trough filler in this scenario would be ineffective, hence why we would always recommend seeing a fully qualified plastic surgeon who can perform all under eye treatments.

 Tear trough injection technique